The new 988 crisis number is about to launch. Here's what to know

 So she's hopeful that once the number goes live, more states will eventually start enacting legislation to better support 988 in the long run.
 That would include investing in initiatives like the mobile crisis team and crisis stabilization unit that helped the Kimball family in Oregon, as well as other behavioral health services, including addiction care.

-"The transition to 988 has come to represent a once-in-a-generation opportunity to revisit and reconceptualize how crisis services are resourced and delivered in communities across the country," says Colleen Carr, director of the National Action Alliance for Suicide Prevention.
+"The transition to 988 has come to represent a once-in-a-generation opportunity to revisit and reconceptualize how crisis services are resourced and delivered in communities across the country," says Colleen Carr, director of the National Action Alliance for Suicide Prevention at Education Development Center.

 SAMHSA's Delphin-Rittmon is urging states and territories to invest more in transforming the country's mental health crisis response system.